spark-c/sparksnotes/sparksnotes/quicksort/quickSort.md

-# A look at the Lomuto QuickSort algorithm in JavaScript with median-of-three partition selection
+# A look at the Lomuto QuickSort algorithm in JavaScript with median-of-three pivot selection

 ## Benefits/Drawbacks